lighttransport/nanort/examples/vdisp/README.md

 if `vn` is given in .obj, the renderer computes tangents and binormals.

+## Generate plane mesh.

+Setting `gen_plane` true to generate plane mesh for debugging purpose.
+`u_div` and `v_div` control the tessellation of plane mesh.

+You need still to specify dummy .obj(with .mtl) to read vector displacement map setting from .mtl file.

 ## Usage

 Edit `config.json`, then go to build direcory.